Rotenhain: Economy and infrastructure

+Rotenhain is connected to the local bus lines 959 and 965.

 Southwest of the community runs Bundesstraße 255, leading from Montabaur to Herborn.
 The nearest Autobahn interchange is Montabaur on the A 3 (Cologne-Frankfurt).
-Rotenhain lies on the Oberwesterwaldbahn (railway) to Limburg and Au (Sieg).
-From there, the cities of Cologne, Koblenz, Frankfurt am Main and Wiesbaden may be reached directly.
+Rotenhain lies on the Westerwald-Sieg-Bahn (RB90) to Limburg and Siegen Hbf, serviced by Hessische Landesbahn, company section DreiLänderBahn.

+From Limburg, Au and Siegen station the cities of Cologne, Koblenz, Frankfurt am Main and Wiesbaden may be reached directly.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.

+Rotenhain is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), zone 439.